jf049/SRB2/README.md

 ## Disclaimer
 Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.

+I (heyjoeway), STJr, or the SRB2MB are in no way responsible if this port somehow manages to break your Switch.